ostnr/shutdown-timer/README.md

    - Use "+10 min" and "-10 min" buttons to adjust the time
    - Click "Pause" to temporarily stop the countdown, and "Continue" to resume
    - Check "Force Shutdown" to force close all applications during shutdown
-   - Enable "Test Mode" to simulate shutdown without actually turning off your computer
+   - Enable "Test Mode" to simulate shutdown without actually turning off your computer (debug feature)
    - Click "Shutdown Now" to initiate an immediate shutdown

-## Button Color Guide

-- Green: Start/Pause/Continue Timer
-- Blue: Add Time
-- Red: Subtract Time
-- Purple: Shutdown Now

 ## Contributing